A relatively young specialty area, forensic psychology merges psychological principles with criminal investigation.

-The U.S. Bureau of Labor Statistics (BLS) projects 11% growth in psychology jobs through 2026.
+The U.S. Bureau of Labor Statistics (BLS) projects 6% growth in psychology jobs through 2031.
 Advances in forensic psychology indicate that specialists in this field should be in demand.
-Continue reading for an overview of educational requirements, licensing and certification, and job opportunities for this rewarding career.

 Earning a Ph.D. vs. a Psy.D.

-Applicants should know that Psy.D. programs usually admit more students than Ph.D. programs, and Ph.D. admissions requirements tend to be more stringent.
+Psy.D. programs often admit more students than Ph.D. programs, and Ph.D. admission requirements tend to be tighter.

-A typical path to a career in forensic psychology consists of earning a doctorate in clinical psychology from a program accredited by the American Psychological Association (APA) that includes coursework in both psychology and law.
+A typical path to a career in forensic psychology involves earning a doctorate in clinical psychology from a program accredited by the American Psychological Association (APA).
+This program should include coursework in both psychology and law.

 Academic transcripts, recommendation letters, academic writing sample, personal statement, in-person interview, GRE scores